binDongKim/claview/README.md

 # Claview(Class + Review)
 ### Description
->Students evaluate their class and professors see the reviews **by just clicking the button one time**
+>Students evaluate their class and professors see the reviews **by just clicking buttons**

 ### URL
 >https://claview.herokuapp.com